code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

       omitted: `repo=""` or `dest=""`, and it will be completed automatically.

-The `file` attribute is mandatory, and either `repo` or `dest` must be present (but not the both), even if they are empty.
+The `file` attribute is mandatory, and either `repo` or `dest` must be present (but not both), even if they are empty.

 - `<plot>`: child of markup `<data>`, defines a single curve;
   the attributes are: